CNES/S1Tiling/docs/install.rst

 +++++++++++++++++

-S1Tiling is a Linux Python software which is based on Python packages but also on C++ softwares OTB and GDAL.
+S1Tiling is a Linux Python software which is based on Python packages but also on C++ software OTB and GDAL.

-We recommend to use a dedicated Python virtual environment and a dedicated OTB {REF_OTB_VERSION} binary installation to install S1Tiling.
+We recommend using a dedicated Python virtual environment and a dedicated OTB {REF_OTB_VERSION} binary installation to install S1Tiling.
-If you want use the OTB 7.4.2 version please use an earlier version of S1TIling.
-Starting from v1.2, compatibility to OTB < 9 is no longer activelly pursued.
+If you want to use the OTB 7.4.2 version, please use an earlier version of S1TIling.
+Starting from v1.2, compatibility to OTB < 9 is no longer actively pursued.

   .. note:: OTB 9+ binaries aren't compatible with older distributions of Linux like for instance Ubuntu 18.04.

-Please find below a step by step installation:
+Please find below a step-by-step installation:

 .. code-block:: bash